eduardocruz98/eduardocruz98/README.md

 🌐 Frontend Development with JavaScript and Angular

-📡 Passionate about Software Development, Cloud Computing, IoT and Telecommunications.
+📡 Interested in Software Development, Cloud Computing, IoT and Telecommunications.

 ---

 ## 🚀 About Me

-* 🎓 Graduate in Telematics Engineering.
+* 🎓 Graduate in Telematics Engineering from the National Polytechnic Institute (IPN).
-* 💻 Interested on Backend Development with Java and Spring Boot.
+* 💻 Focused on backend development using Java and Spring Boot.
-* ☁️ Interested building cloud solutions with AWS.
+* ☁️ Building cloud solutions with AWS services.
-* 🌐 Frontend development using Angular, JavaScript, HTML and CSS.
+* 🌐 Experience developing web applications with Angular, JavaScript, HTML and CSS.
-* 📱 Interested in Kotlin Multiplatform and modern mobile development.
+* 📱 Exploring mobile and cross-platform development with Kotlin Multiplatform.
-* 📡 Experience working with IoT devices, sensors and LPWAN technologies such as Sigfox.
+* 📡 Experience working with IoT devices, environmental sensors and LPWAN technologies such as Sigfox.

 ---